 When starting a company, the business structure you pick can be vitally important.
 Choosing among the different business types will affect your day-to-day workings and how you pay taxes.
 Your choice can positively or negatively affect how you are protected as an owner and even your business’ future sellability.
-While I will provide you with an overview of the 5 different business types, lean on your “Dream Team” of attorneys, CFP’s®, and CPA’s to know which entity is the best fit for your company.
+While I will provide you with an overview of the five different business types, lean on your “Dream Team” of attorneys, CFP’s®, and CPA’s to know which type of business entity is the best fit for your company.

 Before you pick a business type, you can decide whether you even want to make your company a structured, legally-recognized entity of the state.
 Your first choice as the company owner, then, is to decide how you want to operate your business.
 Would you rather become an individually run establishment or a legally recognized entity?